 Conclusion

-There is a strong legal case for taking the menopause seriously at work, but there is also a business case for providing an open and secure working environment where employees can discuss the menopause.
+There is a strong legal case for taking the menopause seriously at work, but there is also a business case for providing an open and secure working environment where employees can discuss menopause.
+New obligations under the Employment Rights Bill will make it a legal requirement for large employers to manage menopause at work proactively.
 Understanding how the menopause may affect people can help your employees support team members and assist your business to attract the best talent, retain that talent and make that team more productive, engaged and suffer fewer absences.
 The support measures often come at little financial cost but can make a significant difference to staff members experiencing menopause symptoms.
 Considering how conversations can be opened up, appropriate policies drafted, and support offered is a low-risk strategy which could have significant positive benefits for your business.

 If you have any questions about the above or would like further details about what measures you could introduce to support those with menopause symptoms in your business, our employment team can help.